Lemon-Chad/jpizza-docs/source/flib.md

 **Note**: *You will never construct this object yourself.*

 - `send<msg>` - Sends the client the given message.
+- `sendBytes<bytearray>` - Sends the client the given byte array.
 - `recv` - Recieves data from the client.
+- `recvBytes` - Recieves a byte array from the client.
 - `close` - Closes the connection.

 ### Socket Object